-- provide detailed information on the data being brought to bear on your question, i.e. explain which evidence will you collect and where it will come from - Feasibility and Significance - explain why you are qualified to undertake this research, i.e. discuss the skills you presently have as well as those that you need to complete your project - explain when you plan to complete the project and what you have done to make its completion feasible by that time; include a calendar with key deadlines - explain why the knowledge gained from your project is worth knowing - Bibliography - Appendices - if applicable, include drafts of your survey questions, interview questions, etc. - include your application to the Institutional Review Board
+- Feasibility and Significance - explain why you are qualified to undertake this research, i.e. discuss the skills you presently have as well as those that you need to complete your project - explain when you plan to complete the project and what you have done to make its completion feasible by that time; include a calendar with key deadlines - explain why the knowledge gained from your project is worth knowing - Bibliography - Appendices - if applicable, include drafts of your survey questions, interview questions, etc. - include your application to the Institutional Review Board